Adaptationism

+Today, adaptationism is associated with the "reverse engineering" approach.
+Richard Dawkins noted in The Blind Watchmaker that evolution, an impersonal process, produces organisms that give the appearance of having been designed for a purpose.
+This observation justifies looking for the function of traits observed in biological organisms.
+This reverse engineering is used in disciplines such as psychology and economics to explain the features of human cognition.
+Reverse engineering can, in particular, help explain cognitive biases as adaptive solutions that assist individuals in decision-making when considering constraints such as the cost of processing information.
+This approach is valuable in understanding how seemingly irrational behaviors may, in fact, be optimal given the environmental and informational limitations under which human cognition operates.

+Overview

 Criteria to identify a trait as an adaptation

 Adaptationism is an approach to studying the evolution of form and function.
 It attempts to frame the existence and persistence of traits, assuming that each of them arose independently and improved the reproductive success of the organism's ancestors.

 A trait is an adaptation if it fulfils the following criteria: